You’ve probably heard a few tips when it comes to teaching English in China.

 71. TEFL in China can open up career doors

-Teaching in China can lead to bigger things.
+Teaching is a great way to start building your career in China.
 Take Jonathan Arthur, for example, who went from a teaching job to a marketing role in Shanghai, and Preston Thomas, who went from teaching to running a fancy restaurant in Beijing.
 And there are many more success stories!

 72. Respect your host school